jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ##
 # What's the purpose of update-alternatives?

-To maintain symbolic links determining default commands.
+It maintains symbolic links which determine default commands.

 ##
 # Why does `update-alternatives` use two symlinks between a generic name and an alternative (instead of just one)?